American Sign Language: "ASL and Arthritis"

 - Dr. Bill

 p.s.
-Doing ASL is generally considered therapeutic for arthritis because it promotes circulation and movement.
+Doing ASL is generally considered therapeutic for arthritis because it promotes blood circulation and movement.
 You might want to check into the possibility of having your doctor "prescribe" your ASL classes--thus enabling you to deduct the cost of your classes, books, and travel as medical expenses.
 Ask your "tax advisor" about this.